Which Home Warranty Should You Choose?

 Most tradespeople take up an Extended Warranty or Service Contract for both new constructions and resale homes.
 A service contract would normally be when a company installs a new unit and then offers a one year contract for cleaning and an extended warranty.
 All units should go through an annual cleaning and inspection before agreeing to an extended warranty on every unit.
 Instead of protecting one unit in your home, you should have a comprehensive agreement that covers all appliances and systems.
 There would be a slight difference in price but the coverage that you get would be much more.

 So you should know that home warranties protect buyers, sellers, and real estate professionals from unwanted breakdowns and other expensive consequences.
 They do not protect entirely from damage that they create.
 This usually comes with Homeowners Insurance that will protect you from a disaster that happened due to the burnout of an appliance.
 So in terms of how it works, the leak in a water heater would be rectified by the home warranty but the damage caused by the leak would be covered by the insurance.
 Insurance taken by builders to protect them during construction is called General Liability Insurance.
 This insurance is not transferable to new owners and protects them from system failure.
+You should know the difference between a home warranty and home insurance.
 This is important as a risk management tool for homebuilders that covers costs of investigating claims and defending the builders against lawsuits from third-parties.

 According to the 2016 survey of American consumer reports, most households have appliance failures every year.
 If you did not have a home warranty then it would incur an expense of over $300 on each bill.
 You should know that most appliances are designed to work for not more than 10 years.
 This would mean that within 8 to 12 years, you should plan to completely replace it after it had one repair in this time frame.
 Topping the list of things that you should look out to replace – ovens, refrigerators, bottom-freezers, and dryers.
 Mechanically complex appliances usually require repair and tend to be the most difficult to repair and this is expensive.